 A lot of times the project you are working on can take a couple of days to finish.
 So, if you try to clean the brush each day, it will take an overwhelming period of time and effort from your end.
 The trick here is not to let the brushes dry out completely until the project finishes.

-You can use a ziploc bag to solve the issue.
-After every painting session, store the brush in an air tight seal ziploc bag.
+You can use a ziplock bag to solve the issue.
+After every painting session, store the brush in an air-tight seal ziplock bag.
 To make the trick more effective, you can wrap the ziploc bag around the bristle with a tape.
 It will keep it tight, and hold more moisture.

 It will keep the brush moist and ready to paint for the next day without doing much.